EnterpriseDB/tpa/docs/src/tpaexec-tests.md

 You can easily define in-depth tests specific to your environment and application to augment TPAexec's [builtin tests](tpaexec-test.md).

-We strongly recommend writing tests for any tasks you would run as a "sanity check" on your cluster, no matter how simple.
+We strongly recommend writing tests for any tasks, no matter how simple, that you would run on your cluster to reassure yourself that everything is working as you expect.
 Having a uniform and repeatable way to run such tests ensures that you don't miss out on anything important, whether you're dealing with a crisis or just doing routine cluster management.

 If you write tests that target cluster instances by their configured role (or other properties), you can be sure that all applicable tests